-- I have selected the 2 Year Plan of Study with a start date of Summer 2020 and have reviewed and approve of the course sequence as outlined on the previous page of this document. - I confirm that I have reviewed and understand the "Failure to maintain minimum academic standards" policy, including the minimum required course grade of a B-, referenced in the Student Handbook. - I have acquired and take responsibility for understanding the licensing and/or certification requirements in the state in which I plan to practice/pursue employment as a school counselor. - I have scheduled an initial meeting with my faculty advisor.
+- I have selected a custom plan of study with a start date of Fall 2023 and have reviewed and approve of the course sequence as outlined on the previous page of this document. - I agree that I will register for each course in the quarter specified in my coursework plan for the entirety of my program.
+If I need to deviate from the coursework plan, I will meet with my faculty advisor prior to the term when the change will occur to adjust my coursework plan. - I confirm that I have reviewed and understand the "Failure to maintain minimum academic standards" policy, including the minimum required course grade of a B-, referenced in the Student Handbook. - I have acquired and take responsibility for understanding the licensing and/or certification requirements in the state in which I plan to practice/pursue employment as a school counselor. - I have scheduled an initial meeting with my faculty advisor.
 I acknowledge that I am required to meet with my faculty advisor at least twice each academic year, and revisit this Coursework Plan as necessary.
-I also understand that any changes to this Coursework Plan must be approved by my faculty advisor, updated on this document, and submitted to the Academic Services Associate prior to the opening of the registration window impacted by the change. - Click here to confirm understanding of the information presented within this document
+I also understand that any changes to this Coursework Plan must be approved by my faculty advisor, updated on this document, and submitted to the Academic Services Associate prior to the opening of the registration window impacted by the change. - Olick here to confirm understanding of the information presented within this document